Pigeon Post: Plot summary

 Captain Flint returns home, and finds Dick doing chemical tests on the putative gold in his study.
 Dick has read that gold dissolves in aqua regia, but Captain Flint explains "Aqua regia will dissolve almost anything.
 The point about gold is it won't dissolve in anything else…".
 He shows Dick by other tests that they have found copper pyrites, a rich copper ore.

 A pigeon named Sappho, whom they had previously labeled as "undependable", suddenly arrives with an urgent message from Titty, FIRE HELP QUICK.
 Captain Flint rings Colonel Jolys, who musters his volunteer fire fighters, and they all rush to help save the Topps.
-After the fire on the fells is extinguished, Squashy Hat is revealed to be Captain Flint's friend Timothy, who has been too shy to introduce himself to the children.
+After the fire on the fells is extinguished (and the grownups see that the children had indeed been entirely responsible with their campfire and therefore had not caused the prairie blaze; it had actually been started a while earlier by some careless motorists who had stopped beside the road for lunch and had dropped a still-lit cigarette), Squashy Hat is revealed to be Captain Flint's friend Timothy, who has been too shy to introduce himself to the children.
 Captain Flint is pleased to find copper, as he had talked with Timothy above Pernambuco in South America about new ways of prospecting for copper on the fells, and planned to look for copper using new methods not known to the "old miners".
 Indeed, when the search for gold in South America was unsuccessful, their second plan was to look for the copper in the Topps.

 Whilst the mining project is briefly mentioned in Secret Water, the project itself recurs in the later book The Picts and the Martyrs, with Slater Bob turning back to mining for metal instead of slate.